ankitpokhrel/shopctl/README.md

 You can either directly use the access token or login to your store using the oAuth flow.

 #### Direct Access Token
 If you already have an access token you can set it directly to your shell session.
-Note that your token needs to have [access to resources](https://github.com/ankitpokhrel/shopctl/blob/main/internal/oauth/oauth.go#L35-L47) you're trying to backup/restore.
+Note that your token needs to have [access to resources](https://github.com/ankitpokhrel/shopctl/blob/main/internal/oauth/oauth.go#L35-L47) you're trying to work with.

 ```sh
 SHOPIFY_ACCESS_TOKEN=<token>